Signether/Website/README.md

 ## 🌐 Web3 Integration

-Signather connects to the DEHR smart contract on Optimism to:
+Signether connects to the DEHR smart contract on Optimism to:

 1. **Register document hashes** on-chain for immutable proof
 2. **Verify existing registrations** and ownership